 Day 2 – Friday 14 May - Dubrovnik

-Morning meeting followed by a guided walking tour of Dubrovnik’s Old Town.
+This morning, gather with fellow delegates for a meeting session before embarking on a guided walking tour of Dubrovnik's remarkable Old Town.

 Day 3 – Saturday 15 May - Embarkation